Sri Lanka: President Gotabaya Rajapaksa flees, PM Ranil Wickremesinghe 'quits'

-In a day of high drama, angry protesters on Saturday stormed and occupied the Sri Lankan president's residence, forcing Gotabaya Rajapaksa to flee, and set fire to Prime Minister Ranil Wickremesinghe's house in the capital Colombo after he agreed to resign.
+In a day of high drama, angry protesters on Saturday stormed and occupied Sri Lankan President Gotabaya Rajapaksa's residence and set fire to Prime Minister Ranil Wickremesinghe’s private house in the capital Colombo, forcing the nation's heads to flee.

+While Wickremesinghe agreed to resign in a statement, Parliament Speaker Mahinda Yapa Abeywardena said Gotabaya has also agreed to step down on July 13.

 Sources told Khaleej Times that the president and the prime minister have been evacuated to a secure location.